wtsi-hgi/nf_splicing/README.md

 #### Novel splicing results

 > [!NOTE]
-> 📄 **novel splicing bam**
->
-> This is the bam output file for novel splicing events.
->
 > 📄 **novel splicing products**
 >
-> This is an output file which contains all the spliced products (sequences) generating from the bam file.
+> Optional: This is an output file which contains all the spliced products (sequences) generating from the bam file.

 <br>